-Then let’s take a look at when to go and what to visit during summer in Italy!
+Then let’s take a look at when to go and what to visit during the summer in Italy!

 WHEN TO GO

-As I said before, June-August correspond to the Northern Hemisphere’s summer and they are the nicest and hottest months.
+As I said before, June-August corresponds to the Northern Hemisphere’s summer and they are the nicest and hottest months.
 If you hate crowded places, then avoid August, when everyone is on vacation, prices are very high and to find a spot you need to book well in advance.